Expand your work in SAIC's 1-year Post-Baccalaureate Certificate in Studio program.

 Faculty and students in the Art and Technology Studies (ATS) department are pioneers and innovators who create new aesthetic experiences and invent the very tools and processes needed for their realization.

 ATS students create and manipulate objects, images, sound, text, music, voice, light and movement with custom-written software, newly fabricated materials, unconventional processes, and new methods of integrating other technologies—in addition to traditional fabrication techniques.
-They may study virtual reality, mixed and augmented reality, mobile applications, kinetics and robotics, networked objects, wearables, and soft computing, bioart, data-driven live performance, digital sound, neon, holography, light arts, light performance, performative sculptural objects, and game spaces and environments.
-Students also have the opportunity to study the history and theory of art and technology.

 The department offers a number of jobs for graduate students which include the following: